genesisdotnet/genesis/src/Executors/README.md

 * [<b>Visual Studio Preview installer</b>](https://www.visualstudio.com/preview "Download Visual Studio Preview")

 # Executors
-Executors are basically chunks of code you can configure and execute.
-They're broken up into two types as it stands, though this is arbitrary.
+An executor is a plugin to Genesis.
+They execute whatever code around a pseudo-context, or shared state. (not inside of a context)
+Each executor is free to manipulate the ObjectGraph as they choose.
+Obviously you could be a dick, but that's not the point.

+There are currently two types of Executors:

 ## Input
-These are what feed an ObjectGraph array with data about objects.
+These are what feed an ObjectGraph context with schema information describing objects.

 * `Genesis.Input.MSSqlDb`

-Reads MSSql database schema into ObjectGraphs
+Reads MSSql database schema into ObjectGraphs (max lengths, datatypes, names, etc.)

 * `Genesis.Input.YamlAddress`

-Reads a web address for a /swagger.yaml into ObjectGraphs
+Reads a web address for a /swagger.yaml into ObjectGraphs (api calls, their models etc)

 * `Genesis.Input.DotNetAssembly`

 You could populate ObjectGraphs off of actual objects for whatever reason.

 ## Output
 There's a ton of things to potentially do and/or generate.
 Here's a few...

 * `Genesis.Output.Poco`

-Write out a (P)lain (O)ld (C)# (O)bject file according to whats in the ObjectGraphs
+Write out a (P)lain (O)ld (C)# (O)bject file according to whats in the ObjectGraphs.
+Note: This will have come from whatever input preceded it in the execution.

 * `Genesis.Output.AspNetMvcController`

-A .Net Controller class that is tailored to data found in the ObjectGraphs
+A .Net Controller class that is tailored to schema information from the ObjectGraphs

 * `Genesis.Output.AspNetDbContextCachedRepositories`

-Sample caching repository for an Entity that was build from the ObjectGraphs
+Sample caching repository for an Entity that was described in the ObjectGraphs

 * `Genesis.Output.XamarinViewModel`